Murphnj4/bikesharing/README.md

 # NYC Bikesharing Usage
 ## Overview of Analysis.
-Purpose of this project is to see if it would be feasible to replicate the NYC Citibike program in Des Moines, Iowa using Citibike data for
+Purpose of this project is to determine of such a program could work in Des Moines, Iowa.
-   August 2019.
 #Slide 1 Customer type.
 Over 80% of rides were by subscribers.
 This gives Citibike a solid base of core users and a more predictable cash flow.
 #Slide 2 Rides sorted by gender.
 Males accounted for about 66% of all rides.
 #Slide 3 Tripduration.
 Most rides are 20 minutes or less based on all rides.